urbanairship/hbackup/README.md

  - The main backup tool, run com.urbanairship.hbackup.HBackup.
 This will do a backup according to the configuration.
-It will only backup files with a differential greater than or equal to `hbackup.minimumMtime`.
+It will only backup files with a differential greater than or equal to `hbackup.minimumMtimeMillis`.

  - The S3 in-place checksum verification tool, run com.urbanairship.hbackup.checksumverify.ChecksumVerify.
 This will compute